-This was an 8-Watt/ channel version of the prototype.
-It used two LM383 Amplifiers.
-This final version also had an input selector for switching between your SNES and/or Sega Genesis, plus a better case with venting.
+This commercial 8W / channel amplifier used two LM383 Amplifier ICs.
+This final version also had an input selector for switching between two stereo input sources, plus a better case with venting.
 This unit is still in use today by some old friends, although a couple say the volume control is a little crackly when adjusting it.
-I sold many of these to hardcore console and PC gamers back in the day.
+I sold many of these to hardcore console and PC gamers in the Capital District area or New York.

 In the photo you can see a couple of homemade speakers built.
 The drivers came from a boombox.
 The TV is showing one of my favorite SNES games at the time.
 Although I no longer have the schematic, I basically used the reference design published by Forrest M. Mims III in the Engineer’s Notebook II and made two copies, one for each channel.

 THIS IS A RESTORED ARCHIVE PROJECT AND AS SUCH MAY BE MISSING PHOTOS, PARTS LIST, SCHEMATIC, SOURCE CODE, ETC.